rubenwiersma/hyperbolicgnn/README.md

 |--------------|------------------|------------------|------------------|------------------|
 | Euclidean    | 88.0 (77.2±0.12) | 87.8 (90.0±0.21) | 95.0 (90.6±0.17) | 90.4 (94.8±0.25) |

+The different architecture used for the Euclidean setting results in lower scores, but the relationship with the embedding size (dimensionality) is not the same as seen in the paper's results: ours peaks at 10 dimensions, where the paper's Euclidean results increase steadily with the dimensionality.

 We also see a difference between our implementation on the hyperbolic settings with dimension 3 and 256.
 To find out if this difference is due to our implementation, we retrained these settings with the implementation of the logarithmic- and exponential-maps from the authors' code.

 Table 3: F1 (macro) score on the synthetic graph dataset with authors' manifold implementation.